mailund/ctib/Week01/README.md

 * **To understand how we go from problem domains to models, specify problems and goals, derive algorithmic solutions, and finally implement our solutions.**
 * **To get familiarity with programming in the Python programming language and using Jupyter notebooks.**

+## Reading material

+The textbook *Introduction to Computation and Programming Using Python* by John V. Guttag we will henceforth refer to as JVG.

+For this week, please read chapters 1 and 2, sections 3.1-3.2 and 3.4, and sections 5.1-5.3 and 5.5.

 ## Lecture notes

 ### What is computational thinking?